 During the flight – operated by an Airbus A330-300 with a Hello Kitty fuselage – customers received Hello Kitty-themed in-flight amenities, gift bags and meals created by three-Michelin-star chef Motokazu Nakamura.

 The aircraft also flew over Japan’s Ryukyu Islands, then along Taiwan’s eastern and southern coasts, passing natural landmarks along the way.
-The flight returned to Taipei along the same route so passengers seated on both sides of the plate could enjoy the views.
+The flight returned to Taipei along the same route so passengers seated on both sides of the plane could enjoy the views.

 Addressing the passengers on the Fathers’ Day flight, Eva Air’s president, Clay Sun, said: “The support you have given for this special Taipei-to-Taipei flight experience not only shows travellers’ desire to fly but also encourages airlines to sustain flight services through Covid-19 lockdowns and difficulties.